New Zealand hip-hop: Graffiti art

 As elsewhere, New Zealand graffiti art takes two forms: bombing (usually large scale and multi-coloured, using paint and generally requiring some artistic skill) and tagging (stylised writing of the tagger's 'tag' name).
 In 1999 the Dowse Art Museum mounted an exhibition of street art called Style Crimes, followed by Common Ground in 2009.
-Exhibitions signalled street art’s growing acceptance as a legitimate art form.
+Exhibitions signalled street art's growing acceptance as a legitimate art form.
 The artistic quality of the best work was recognised and practitioners were able to make a career out of street art.
 Some were commissioned by local councils and businesses to create pieces.
 Organisations for troubled youth ran legal graffiti sessions.
 Another early event was Disrupt the System, organised in Aotea Square, Auckland, in 2000.
-More recent events include Nelson’s Oi You! (first held in 2010), Taupō’s Graffiato (2011), Auckland’s All Fresco (2013), Christchurch’s From the Ground Up (2013) and Kawerau’s Street Legal (2014).
+More recent events include Nelson's Oi You! (first held in 2010), Taupō's Graffiato (2011), Auckland's All Fresco (2013), Christchurch's From the Ground Up (2013) and Kawerau's Street Legal (2014).

 Artists

 Askew One (Elliot O'Donnell) is the most prominent street artist in New Zealand and is well known in street art circles overseas.
 He started out tagging as a teenager in the 1990s and graduated to pieces, and eventually to works on canvas.
 Some street artists work together in collectives.
 Smooth Inc were at work in Auckland in the 1980s.
 They were followed by TMD (The Most Dedicated) in the mid-1990s.
 Cut Collective was founded in 2006.
 Its members have been commissioned to make public murals, and have exhibited at the Dowse Art Museum, Auckland Art Gallery and Dunedin Public Art Gallery.
-Many female artists have gained recognition for their work, including Diva, Misery (Tanja Thompson), Flox (Hayley King), Erin Forsyth, Xoe Hall, Ikon and Mica Still.
+Many female artists have gained recognition for their work, including Diva, Misery (Tanja Thompson), Flox (Hayley King), Erin Forsyth, Ikon and Mica Still.